kubernetes-retired/etcdadm/README.md

 Help gratefully received:

+* We need to split out the backup logic, so that we can run it as a simple coprocess alongside existing etcd implementations.
 * We should better integrate settting the `/kope.io/etcd-manager/test/spec` into kubernetes.
 A controller could sync it with a CRD or apimachinery type.
 * We use the VFS library from kops (that is the only dependency on kops, and it's not a big one).
 We should look at making VFS